Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes

-\mypara{Evaluation Metrics} (1) For Attack-I, we define the success rate as the probability that $|\mathscr{L}'| > 0$.
-For Attack-II, we first identify weak keys and then perform our attack on them.
-The success rate of Attack-II corresponds to the probability of encountering weak keys.
-(2) We also evaluate the true positive rate (TPR) and false positive rate (FPR) for watermark detection upon the successful attacks.
+\mypara{Evaluation Metrics} (1) For Attack-I, we define the success rate as the probability that $|\myset{L}'| > 0$.
+For Attack-II, the success rate corresponds to the probability of encountering weak keys.
+(2) We also evaluate the TPR and FPR for watermark detection upon the successful attacks.
 Let $\text{TPR}_0$ denote the TPR when testing the original codeword generated by the defender, i.e., $\vec{x}=\mat{G}\vec{s}+\vec{e}+\vec{z}$, and $\text{FPR}_0$ denote the FPR when testing a uniformly random vector.
 Meanwhile, we use $\text{TPR}_1$ to denote the TPR for the extracted codeword from the watermarked content, which includes both the defender’s added noise and the noise introduced by the schemes.
 Specifically, the additional noise of \llm is introduced in Line 5 and Line 7 of~\Cref{alg:TokenSample}, while the noise of \gim arises from the error of DDIM inversion.
 Correspondingly, $\text{FPR}_1$ represents the FPR for the codeword corresponding to the unwatermarked content.